-On December 23, 2016 the world championships in Madagascar were streamed on a French TV channel, La chaîne l’Équipe.
-But if you are in the USA, and went to that web site to watch the championships, you saw a message saying that the channel is what is generally known as “region restricted”.
-You can see the message now if you wish— just click on this link to www.lequipe.fr/lachainelequipe.
+The 2016 world championships were streamed online on a French TV channel.
+But if you wanted to watch the champtionships, and lived in the USA, and went to La chaîne l’Équipe to watch the championships, what you saw was a “region restricted” message.
+You can see it HERE.

-Here I will describe the fairly simple and easy tool that I used, that allowed me to watch the championships.
-It is a product/service called TunnelBear.
+The product/service that I used is called TunnelBear.
 TunnelBear is a highly-rated VPN provider, and it worked well for me.
 Here’s how you can do what I did.

 - Get the Chrome web browser.
 It is a good, fast browser, and it is free.
 It can be downloaded from Google’s web site.